mattrltrent/github_painter/README.md

 ### Notes

 Use at your own risk, because I feel like committing a bunch of times could mess something up if used incorrectly.
-So, be careful.
+So, be careful and check the outputted `github_painter.sh` script before using it.